-Hi everybody!
-Our today's article is on PostgreSQL with phpPgAdmin installation setup on CentOS 7.
-PostgreSQL is one of the major and important open-source relational database management systems that have helped to shape the world of application development with advanced, SQL-compliant.
-The main advantage of using PostgreSQL is that it requires very minimum maintenance efforts because of its stability and the applications based on PostgreSQL have low cost of ownership in comparison with other database management systems.
-Its designed to be extensible in a way that you can define your own data types, index types, functional languages, etc.
+PostgreSQL is an open-source relational database management system that has helped to shape the world of application development with advanced, SQL-compliant.
+The main advantage of using PostgreSQL is that it requires very minimum maintenance efforts because of its stability.
+The applications based on PostgreSQL have a low cost of ownership in comparison with other database management systems.
+It's designed to be extensible in a way that you can define your own data types, index types, functional languages, etc.

 PhpPgAdmin is a web-based GUI application that makes it simple for administering your PostgreSQL databases. phpPgAdmin will let you add, remove and manage databases, tables, and entries; run specific SQL queries, backup the database, search and import record, and much more.

 In this tutorial we learn how to install phpPgAdmin on CentOS 7.

 Before starting the installation of PotgreSQL and phpPgAdmin make sure that you have root access on your CentOS server and your are connected to the internet for downloading the packages.